JosephLai241/nomad/README.md

 I think the `tree` command is a useful CLI tool, but is unfortunately lacking some features that I think would make it even better.
 I decided to build my own next gen `tree` command that implements the features I would have wanted in the original `tree` command.

-## "This `README` is just a bunch of GIFs.
+## "This `README` barely explains what `nomad` does.
 Where the hell is the manual?"

-The manual for `nomad` was originally this `README`, but it was too long to comfortably navigate.
-This `README` merely serves as a preview of sorts with some information for each feature.
+The manual for `nomad` was originally this `README`, but it became too long to comfortably navigate.
+This `README` merely serves as a preview of sorts with some information for each feature whereas the manual provides a more in-depth look at `nomad`.

 **[The manual is available here][nomad manual]** and is also linked in the About section of this repository.